Kalhan-vithana/kv-regexp-validation/README.md

       regxValidator.RegexSTRCaseValidator(caseString,String);

 ```
-RegexCSTValidator is  ability  to customized regex validation using configurable level.
+**RegexCSTValidator** is  ability  to customized regex validation using configurable level.
 Passed the string  to the first argument,second argument is optional one that can be use for customize
 regex conditons.

-RegexEMValidator is ability to  validate  emails.
+**RegexEMValidator** is ability to  validate  emails.

-RegexSTRCaseValidator  is match whole word with case.Passed the  case string to the first argument and passed
+**RegexSTRCaseValidator**  is match whole word with case.Passed the  case string to the first argument and passed
 the second argument as a string for validate with case string.

 ### Configuration options

+**RegexCSTValidator**
 Below are the default values for the configuration parameter.

 ```JS